Content Author's Note:

 How it Works

-The Job Methods [JM] program is conducted for a group of approximately 8 people in 10 hours, based on 2-hourly sessions daily for 5 consecutive days.
+The Job Methods program is conducted for a group of approximately 8 people in 10 hours, based on 2-hourly sessions daily for 5 consecutive days.
 The qualified program presenter, the TWI Trainer, spends time on the job with each group member to coach and experience them in what has been shown.

 The Objective